 Gut Health and the Endocrine System

 The endocrine system is a group of glands that release hormones into the blood to communicate with different organ systems.
-It’s a messaging system that keeps the body in balance, regulating everything from metabolism to digestion.
+It’s a messaging system that balances the body, regulating everything from metabolism to digestion.

-Though all of our organs require a certain amount of maintenance, the endocrine system requires the most attention, as the majority of its maintenance involves the intake of the right foods.
+Though all our organs require a certain amount of maintenance, the endocrine system requires the most attention, as most of its maintenance involves the intake of the right foods.

 Hormones maintain a range of functions in the body, like managing body temperature and metabolism.
 Without them, the human body would not be able to function properly.
 The gut microbiome affects nearly every hormone in your system too!